 Dear Mr Cowell,

-Many thanks for your enquiry with Audley Travel, and your interest in travelling to Mexico.
+Many thanks for your inquiry with Audley Travel, and your interest in traveling to Mexico.

-The 20th March is towards the end of the whale watching season, however this varies between the locations you are planning to visit, and the types of whales you would like to see.
+The 20th March is toward the end of the whale watching season, however this varies between the locations you are planning to visit, and the types of whales you would like to see.

 In Loreto unfortunately you are just missing the best time to try to spot Blue Whales, which are the hardest whales to see as they are in the deepest water, the season for the blue whales runs mid-February until mid-March.

-San Ignacio however will still give you a great opportunities to see Gray Whales.
+San Ignacio however will still give you a great opportunity to see gray whales.
 The season for seeing them runs until mid-April.
 They are in the lagoons to calve and there can be up to 400 whales in the lagoons, so this can really make for a great experience.

 I hope this helps with your decision, please do contact me if you would like to proceed.
 Your trip is less than three weeks away now so you do not have long to wait, so we really should get this booked for you as soon as we can as availability is very limited.
 It is too late now for us to get you on one of our group tours, however I can arrange a private tour for you, or also a self-drive could be an option if that is something you would consider?